axr6077/Low-High-Mass-Star-Evolution/README.md

 ## About MESA
 MESA is an open-source one-dimensional stellar evolution code written mostly in Fortran.
-For the first 10 years of its life it was primarily developed by Bill Paxton, along with in- volvement from many other astrophysicists.
+For the first 10 years of its life it was primarily developed by Bill Paxton, along with involvement from many other astrophysicists.
 Currently its actively maintained by a globally distributed community.

 ## Installation